 Due to the extreme nature of this event, only teams of two will be able to compete.
-Each team will be required to carry the equipment necessary to sustain them for 24 hours.
-At Racer Check-In, all teams will have their gear checked and judged.
-This gear must then remain with the racers until the Aspen finish line, where it will be checked again.
+Each team will be required to carry the equipment necessary to sustain the team for 24 hours in winter backcountry conditions.
+At Gear Check, team gear will be checked and judged.
+This gear must remain with the racers until the Aspen finish line.

 Racers must compete on skis and must finish with the same gear they started with.
 Due to the unpredictable nature of this course and the certainty of variable spring conditions, the race organizers strongly recommend the use of sturdy skis with at least 3/4-length metal edges.
 Boots and bindings designed for un-groomed backcountry terrain are absolutely necessary.
 Please remember, no evacuation will be provided for racers with broken or insufficient equipment.